cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/05-what-is-in-the-data.md

 :::::::::::::::: solution

-Why the font is bigger here?

- - The data records have a "Luminosity" block with some beam related information whereas MC records have a "Runs" block with event generation information.
+The data records have a "Luminosity" block with some beam related information whereas MC records have a "Runs" block with event generation information.

- - The MC records have event generator or simulation information in the "Events" block.
+The MC records have event generator or simulation information in the "Events" block.

- - The variables of reconstructed objects, such as Muons, are the same for [data](https://opendata.cern.ch/eos/opendata/cms/dataset-semantics/NanoAOD/30563/SingleMuon_doc.html#Muon) and [MC](https://opendata.cern.ch/eos/opendata/cms/dataset-semantics/NanoAODSIM/35751/DYToMuMu_M-120To200_TuneCP5_13TeV-powheg-pythia8_doc.html#Muon).
+The variables of reconstructed objects, such as Muons, are the same for [data](https://opendata.cern.ch/eos/opendata/cms/dataset-semantics/NanoAOD/30563/SingleMuon_doc.html#Muon) and [MC](https://opendata.cern.ch/eos/opendata/cms/dataset-semantics/NanoAODSIM/35751/DYToMuMu_M-120To200_TuneCP5_13TeV-powheg-pythia8_doc.html#Muon).

 :::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::